sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 The current version of `fpmsyncd` has no support to handle the NextHop Group netlink messages sent by zebra process via `FPM` using the `dplane_fpm_nl` module.
 This implementation modifies the `fpmsyncd` code to handle `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP` events and write it to the database.
 Also, the `fpmsyncd` was modified to use the NextHop Group ID (`nexthop_group`) when programming the route to the `ROUTE_TABLE` if `RTA_NH_ID` was included in the `RTM_NEWROUTE` message from zebra via `FPM`.

+NHG ID and members are managed by `FRR`.
+`fpmsyncd` will use NHG ID provided in FPM message from `FRR(zebra)`.
+Thus, logic of either if updating NHG members or create NHG with new ID during topology change is managed by `FRR`.

 Use case example of this feature would be BGP PIC, and recursive routes handling.
 BGP PIC has started in design discussion in the SONiC Routing WG.